AshadShuvo/Software-lab-/README.md

 # Software-lab-
 Student management system project

+This is our teamwork.
-We developed Student management system project in c++ for software lab
+We developed Student management system project in c++ for software lab.

+In this project